-Tom Lewis is a former principal at Lewis, Slovak, Kovacich & Snipes, P.C. (now Kovacich Snipes, P.C.)
+Tom Lewis is a former principal at Lewis, Slovak, Kovacich Snipes Johnson, P.C. (now Kovacich Snipes Johnson, P.C.)
 He grew up in Escalon, California.
 He obtained a Bachelor of Arts in liberal studies, emphasis in economics, from Raymond College of the University of the Pacific in 1966.
 In 1967 he entered the U. S. Air Force and achieved the rank of Captain prior to his honorable discharge in 1972.
 Tom entered Gonzaga Law School in 1972 and graduated with honors with a Juris Doctor degree in 1975.

 Upon graduation from law school 1975, Tom was admitted to the bar in both Washington and Montana and then became an associate of the law firm of Hoyt and Bottomly in Great Falls, Montana.
 He formed his own firm in 1979 and has been continuously involved in civil trial advocacy in private practice in Great Falls since 1975.
 He has been the senior member of Lewis, Slovak & Kovacich, P.C. since its inception.

 Tom Lewis’ practice has been exclusively limited to civil litigation on behalf of plaintiffs who have been injured or damaged by the fault of others.
 Tom has handled many high profile cases that have advanced not only the causes of individual clients, but the rights of Montana workers, consumers, and landowners.
 He is a past president of the Montana Trial Lawyers Association.
 In both 2001 and 2008, he was honored as the Montana Trial Lawyers’ Outstanding Appellate Advocate of the Year.
 In 2005, he was honored as the Montana Trial Lawyers’ Trial Lawyer of the Year.
 In 2012, he received the Career Achievement Award from the Montana Trial Lawyers Association.